S. Sunil: Career

 Sunil debuted as a filmmaker with a children's film, Kaliyorukkam (Groundwork) in 2007 and the film received the Kerala State Film Award for Best Children's Film.
 This was followed by Marubhagham (The Other Side), based on a poem by Nicanor Parra, in 2015 and it won the Special Mention Award at the 10th SiGNS film festival.
 The film was also screened as a part of a specially curated film package at the 2016 Kochi-Muziris Biennale.
 The third film was Vishudha Rathrikal (Moral Nights) in 2021, an anthology film comprising five stories, featuring Santhosh Keezhattoor, Alencier Ley Lopez and Anil Nedumangad among others.

-Sunil serves as an assistant professor at School of Drama and Fine Arts, Thrissur and holds the position of the Dean of the Faculty of Fine Arts at the of University of Calicut.
+Sunil served as an assistant professor at School of Drama and Fine Arts, Thrissur and held the position of the Dean of the Faculty of Fine Arts at the University of Calicut till 2022.
 He is also a member of the directorate of the International Theatre Festival of Kerala, organized by the Kerala Sangeetha Nataka Akademi.

 Filmography

+Allegation of rape

+In 2022, Sunil S. was accused of rape by a student.
+Following the filing of the formal complaint, the university suspended him from his teaching position to facilitate an impartial investigation.